-Families First Plus Teams – Families First Plus are multi-disciplinary teams based in each locality
+Families First Teams – Families First are multi-disciplinary teams based in each locality

-Within the Families First Plus teams you will find:
+Within the Families First teams you will find:

 Community Social Workers -qualified Social Workers who work with professionals to assist them in managing risk.
 Community Social Workers can attend and advise with Team Around the Child/Family meetings, attend home visits with the Lead Practitioner, help to build chronologies and employ the Gloucestershire Levels of Intervention The levels of intervention provide practitioners with guidance about making decisions according to the level of need.
 It aims to make sure the appropriate level of support will be put in place to ensure that a child or young person’s needs are met in a robust and timely way.

 Early Help Co-ordinators - support practitioners with the Graduated Pathway of Early Help and Support.
 Early Help Co-ordinators have good links with their communities and their Lead Practitioners and can help to bring providers together to meet the child, young person or the family’s needs.
 Early Help Co-ordinators can support Lead Practitioners through all aspects of Early Help.

 Other Professionals Available to Help:

 SEND Early Help Advisors –support and advise parents/carers, professionals, practitioners, early years providers, and schools in order to promote inclusion, raise aspirations and improve outcomes for children with Special Educational Needs and Disability (SEND).